Postdoctoral Research Associate

 The University values courage and creativity; openness and engagement; inclusion and diversity; and respect and integrity.
 As such, we see the importance of recruiting talent aligned to these values and are looking for a Postdoctoral Research Associate who possesses experience in the following areas:

 - A PhD in an appropriate area such as (but not limited to) computational and systems, biology, bioinformatics, computer science, mathematics and statistics or another closely related scientific discipline.

 - Proven research ability, and evidence of self-motivation and research potential

 - Demonstrated experience with omics, bioinformatics, systems biology and molecular biology

 - Demonstrated experience with machine learning, deep learning and data analytics

 - Proven excellence in written and oral communications, interacting with a variety of researchers and stakeholders

-- Demonstrated excellence in research within mathematics through published research in refereed journals
+- Demonstrated excellence in research within bioinformatics or computational systems biology through published research in refereed journals

-- Proven ability to write and contribute to mathematical research papers
+- Proven ability to write and contribute to bioinformatic, computational, statistical, or mathematical research papers